BerndHagen/Minecraft-Server-Plugins/README.md

 The following screenshots demonstrate the core functionality of each plugin, including the achievement system interface, automation, and enhanced minecart features.

-## **Screenshots**

-The following screenshots demonstrate the core functionality of each plugin, including the achievement system interface, automation, and enhanced minecart features.

-## **Screenshots**

-The following screenshots demonstrate the core functionality of each plugin, including the achievement system interface, automation, and enhanced minecart features.

 <table>
   <tr>
     <th>Plugin - Advanced Achievement</th>